RingFFT/NTT_Tutorial/README.md

 - test: contains some test on my ntt algorithm
 - doc: contains the tutorial
 - examples: contains some step by step examples

-## To-do

-- Modify the MODMUL as Barrett multiplication (or other faster algorithms)